 came in but as assistants; though the opportunity was given for the exercise of their gifts, so that there should be no schism in the body.
 The work would have been one.
 The clergy have thought right to reject them and disown their gifts.
 In them the evil that results must now rest.

 I will add here a very few remarks on a subject connected with this, though not nominally yet immediately in the practical question, as all who are conversant in the working of principles in the country must know.
 Attention has been frequently drawn to changes in the liturgy.
 The effort, I am convinced, is a mistake.
 Any objection to the liturgy is not, in the mass of Christian people who feel it, from cavils at particular objectionable circumstances in it.
-It is, though there are many things doubtless which offend the knowledge or distress the consciences of many children of God, a much deeper principle*;* the desire of communion&#8212;not objecting to the liturgy, but the want of a communion in something flowing from the Spirit of God present and acting among those engaged in such common service.
+It is, though there are many things doubtless which offend the knowledge or distress the consciences of many children of God, a much deeper principle; the desire of communion -- not objecting to the liturgy, but the want of a communion in something flowing from the Spirit of God present and acting among those engaged in such common service.

-It is a mistake in the origin of distaste for the liturgy, in the great body of those who throw it up *now,* to suppose that it would be in the slightest degree affected by any particular changes in its structure.
+It is a mistake in the origin of distaste for the liturgy, in the great body of those who throw it up *now*, to suppose that it would be in the slightest degree affected by any particular changes in its structure.
 I do confess that I doubt whether there be in the church a competency to make any beneficial change.
 I believe the notion of what a church is to be very much lower than at the time the present prayer-book was compiled.
 I doubt that there is equal piety in the church; and I am sure too, it would be opening the door to alterations whose sole object was to pander to the infidelity of the day.
 But that which is now working is the desire of something else, a desire shewing itself in other ways than that.
 Men who do not feel this are mostly content with the liturgy as it is.
 They like it.
 They are used to it.
 A few of the clergy may be glad of change in services which affect them particularly, but the change will be unperceived by the mass of churchgoers, while their reverence for it will be gone.
 As to the others it will merely come to the mind as evidence that those who have made the change do not understand the real thing they seek.
 Such a change will be wholly short of the principle which is at work upon the subject.
 On the whole the great point is that the Spirit of God is at work.
 It is the presence and power of the Spirit which will have power: and the only wisdom of the

 {65}